bits-and-bots/lessons/README.md

 To compile all the lessons in your terminal, you can
 1. right click on `win-compile-all.ps1` and select "Run with PowerShell" or
-2. navigate to the project directory using Windows PowerShell and run `.\win-compile-all.ps`
+2. navigate to the project directory using Windows PowerShell and run `.\win-compile-all.ps1`

+TODO: script to compile individual lessons

 #### Editing the Code